Taliban – IFC Jihadist Movements Library

 Ideology & Structure

-Under Taliban rule, governance is exercised through a Supreme Leader — currently Haibatullah Akhundzada — who holds absolute religious and political authority as "Commander of the Faithful," a title carrying enormous theological weight in Sunni Islam.
+Under Taliban rule, governance is exercised through a Supreme Leader — currently Haibatullah Akhundzada — who holds absolute religious and political authority as "Commander of the Faithful."
 Akhundzada governs from Kandahar and has rarely appeared in public, ruling through a system of religious decrees.
-The Taliban's cabinet is composed entirely of men who fought in the original insurgency and carries a combined UN sanctions list spanning almost the entire government.
+The Taliban's cabinet carries a combined UN sanctions list spanning almost the entire government.

 "The Islamic Emirate does not allow women to work side by side with men and this is our final decision.
 No appeal is possible."